 They must disprove or refute it with factual evidence, and of the circumstances implying that it was improbable the deceased intentionally destroyed their will intending to cancel it.
 It may be that the will simply went missing or was lost.
 The evidence is given such weight as the particular facts and circumstances suggest.

-Seeking probate of a copy will – essential matters to establish
+Proving a copy will for a grant of probate – essential matters

-Court decisions have identified certain matters which must be established with evidence when seeking probate of a copy of a missing original will.2 One such case was before the SA Supreme Court, mentioned here.
-Generally the matters to be considered include:
+Court decisions have identified certain matters which must be established with evidence when seeking probate of a copy of a missing original will.2 One such case was before the South Australian Supreme Court here.
+Generally the matters to be considered4 include:

 - That there actually was a will, that is, the original will existed;